 While you can’t completely avoid sharks while you’re surfing there are some tips you can follow to try and avoid them as much as possible:

 - Don’t wear bright colours.
 Sharks are attracted to bright colours, so you should avoid wearing anything that’s red or yellow.

-- Don’t swim at night, sharks are more active at night than during the day, so if you want to avoid them while surfing, stay out of the water after sunset.
+- Don’t surf at night, sharks are more active at night than during the day so avoid the ocean after sunset to minimise your chance of an unwanted run-in.

-- Stay away from large groups of fish: Sharks will be drawn to the smell of all those fishy bodies in one place.
-So if you do see a group of fish, just stay away.
+- Stay away from large groups of fish.
+Sharks will be drawn to the smell of all those fishy bodies in one place.

 Mick Fanning’s shark attack while surfing at Jeffreys Bay